 Emily Rohrbach (Ph.D.
-Boston University) joined the Division of English Literature, American Studies and Creative Writing (EAC) at the University of Manchester in January 2016, having previously taught in the United States at Hamilton College and at Northwestern University.
+Boston University) joined the Department of English Literature, American Studies, and Creative Writing (EAC) at the University of Manchester in January 2016, having previously taught in the United States at Hamilton College and at Northwestern University.
 She teaches and writes about British Romanticism, comparative Gothic literatures, narrative theory, literature and historiography, aesthetics and politics, the poetics of time, and the materiality and literary imagination of the codex book.
 Dr. Rohrbach welcomes inquiries from prospective postgraduate students interested in any of these areas.

-She is currently working on two new projects: a monograph focusing on the politics of voice and dispossession in comparative Gothic literatures and another on the counterfactual imagination, the codex book, and the "time of reading" in British Romanticism.
+She is currently working on two new projects: Codex Poetics, a monograph on the counterfactual imagination, the codex book, and the politics of time in the Romantic period, and Gothic Dispossessions, a monograph focusing on the politics of voice and dispossession in comparative (British, U.S., and Caribbean) Gothic literatures in the eighteenth and nineteenth centuries.
 Her journal articles have appeared in Studies in Romanticism, Textual Practice, Keats-Shelley Journal, European Romantic Review, and SEL: Studies in English Literature.
-She has recently given invited talks on her new work at the University of Cambridge, Boston University, Warwick in Venice, and the University of Chicago.
+She has recently given (or is scheduled to give) invited talks on her new work at the University of Cambridge, Boston University, Warwick in Venice, the University of Chicago, the London-Paris Romanticism Seminar (Senate House, London), the University of Copenhagen, and the University of Lille, France.